HERMON-1995/Leaderboard-list-app-project/README.md

 # 📖 [Leaderboard-list-app-project] <a name="about-project"></a>

-**[Leaderboard-list-app-project]** is a simple app built with HTML, CSS and JavaScript to list scores and players name by retrieving data from API.
+**[Leaderboard-list-app-project]** is a web application that displays player names and scores retrieved from an API.
+It uses a table format and allows sorting by score and searching for specific players.

 ## 🛠 Built With <a name="built-with"></a>